NovaTrail/Check_Your_Shelf/README.md

 Uses parallel processing to improve efficiency.
 Please note the book resale database is not included.

-*This repository's contents are provided “as is”, without warranty or guarantee of any kind.*

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.